 Comfort parameter sensors

-On September 10, 2021, the Ministère de l’Éducation announced that agreements had been reached with four companies, that is, Honeywell, Nova Biomatique, Assek Technologie and Airthings, which will supply the estimated 90 000 comfort parameter sensors that must be installed in all preschool, elementary, secondary, vocational training and adult general education classrooms in Québec.
+On September 10, 2021, the Ministère de l’Éducation announced that agreements had been reached with four companies, that is, Honeywell, Nova Biomatique, Assek Technologie and Airthings.
+They have supplied the estimated 90 000 comfort parameter sensors that were installed in all preschool, elementary, secondary, vocational training and adult general education classrooms in Québec.

-This operation, currently underway, is intended to allow for close monitoring of air quality in all elementary and secondary schools as well as in vocational training and adult education centres.
+This operation to allow for close monitoring of air quality in all elementary and secondary schools as well as in vocational training and adult education centres.
 Québec is the first government in Canada to implement a program of this type.

 Indoor air quality and the comfort of students are influenced by multiple factors, such as CO2 concentration, temperature and the level of relative humidity.
 Scientific studies show that an elevated level of CO2 in indoor air may cause students to be uncomfortable and affect their concentration and results, much like when the ambient air temperature is too high, for example.

-Real-time readings of three comfort parameters (CO2 concentration, temperature and the level of relative humidity) allow school staff to make changes more gradually and quickly in the affected rooms by, for example, adjusting the inflow of outdoor air or completely air out a classroom during a break.
+Real-time readings of three comfort parameters (CO2 concentration, temperature and the level of relative humidity) allow school staff to make changes more gradually and quickly in the affected rooms by, for example, adjusting the inflow of outdoor air.

 Educational institutions can use the average data to take timely action when the set targets are not reached.